- Federal and State Aid

-Stipend and Duties: Teaching Assistants receive a monthly stipend for each of the nine months of the academic year.
-(This sum is paid in halves, on the tenth and twenty-fifth days of the month, from October 10 to June 25.)
-Teaching Assistants are exempted from paying University tuition charges except for an operating fee currently subject to ongoing contract negotiations.
+Salary and Duties: Teaching Assistants receive bimonthly salary for each of the nine months of the academic year.
+(This sum is paid on the tenth and twenty-fifth days of the month, from October 10 to June 25.)
+Teaching Assistants receive a tuition waiver though they they are required to pay a number of fees.
 Teaching Assistants are expected to carry a minimum study program of ten applicable credit hours each quarter except Summer Quarter, when teaching assistants are only required to register for two credits.
-The UW Graduate School web pages show current stipend amounts in Schedule #1 of the Graduate Student Service Appointment Salary Schedule and the operating fee amount in the General Information about Graduate Student Service Appointments web page.
+The UW Graduate School web pages show current salary amounts in Schedule #1 of the Graduate Student Service Appointment Salary Schedule and the operating fee amount in the General Information about Graduate Student Service Appointments web page.

 Teaching Assistants' principal service to the University is to teach, under the supervision of a faculty member, one elementary language class of about 24 students, meeting five hours each week.
 Teaching Assistants are given instruction at the beginning of the year and other advice and assistance as needed; supervisors and Teaching Assistants meet periodically for discussion of relevant problems.
 Teaching Assistants' duties, including class preparation, correction of papers and quizzes, office hours and meetings, amount to approximately twenty hours each week.